Croatia Bike + Barge Tours

 Day 8: Departure from Omišalj.

-This tour is also available in a road bike version.
+This tour is also available in a road bike version and a mountain bike version.
 Please contact us for details!

 Individual arrival in Omišalj, a nice little harbor village on the island of Krk.
-If you’re planning to arrive by car, we will organize a safe parking space for you.
-The cabins on the motor yacht will be ready for you from 11 am.
-At approximately 1 pm the ship will undergo a 4 hour sail to the island of Cres.
-From the town of Cres you may either bike to the village of Predoscica, situated at a 400m elevation or join a short guided tour along the harbor.
+If you’re planning to arrive by car, please request parking details.
+Check-in on the boat is between 2 pm - 2:30 pm.
+At approximately 3 pm the ship will undergo a 4-hour sail to the island of Cres.
 In the evening you can take part in a short tour through the old town of Cres.

 Along the seaside walk you will cycle to the south of Lošinj and visit the picturesque small harbor of Veli Lošinj before meeting up with the boat for lunch.
 In the afternoon, there is a cross over to the island of Molat and one more short ride.
 Overnight stay in the quiet harbor of Molat.

-After a cruise that will take you into lunch time, you will reach the island of Pag.
+After sailing in the morning, you will reach the island of Pag.
 In the harsh but delightful landscape of the island you will come across many fig and olive trees.
 Over the centuries the inhabitants have built numerous stone walls for protection against the wind.
-You will bike on the narrow peninsula until the sea where the ship awaits to sail to Rab.
+Starting in mandre, you will bike on the narrow peninsula until the sea where the ship awaits to sail to Rab.
 The island of Rab is one of the sunniest places in Europe.
 The town of Rab, the fortified capital of the island, was built in the middle ages on a wedge shaped headland, and marks one of the highlights of the trip.
 The four famous bell towers are the symbol of the adorned beauty of the town.
 After dinner you can explore the narrow alleys with numerous cozy cafes.

 You cycle along the coast to the east side of the island, an area with virtually no vegetation, whose rough and cliff rocks is like a lunar landscape.
 The road will lead to the bay with a sandy beach, which is rather atypical for the Kvarner islands.
 At lunchtime the ship will be waiting in the harbor directly in front of the old town of Rab.
 After a swim break the ship sails to the neighboring island of Krk, where the evening will be spent in the historical town of Krk.